asibahi/asibahi.github.io/content/thoughts/The Garden of Odin/index.md

 }
 ```

 To track groups, two fields are added to the Game Object: one for each player.
 Additionally, a "Group Map" of sorts might be needed to quickly look up the group any cell belongs to.
 (This is the initial idea, but keeping all these things in sync seems daunting.
-There could be a better design that is only revealed with a conrete implementation.)
+There could be a better design that is only revealed with a concrete implementation.)

 Revisiting the `Game` struct from before: